yard

 It does not repair compacted soil, grading issues, heavy shade, or standing water.
 If the soil is junk and you skip aeration and drainage fixes, the new seedlings struggle just like the old grass.

-Overseeding only pays off long term if the conditions that thinned the lawn are fixed first.
+Overseeding is usually worth it when 60 to 80 percent of the lawn is still live turf and the soil problem is already being fixed.
 That might mean core aeration, dialing in watering, or changing how often you fertilize using a schedule similar to the one in lawn fertilizer timing guides.

 Compared to a full renovation, overseeding is cheaper and less disruptive.
 You keep the yard usable, avoid a mud pit, and still get a noticeable improvement if at least half of the existing grass is reasonably healthy.